Waukee Triumph Park – Inclusive Park

 Our family has been counting down the days for Triumph Park in Waukee, Iowa to open to the public.
 There has been a bunch of buzz around the Epic Inclusive Playground and it did not disappoint.
 The entire 15,000-square-foot structure is impressive.

-The number one favorite feature was the large, winding slide.
+My number one favorite feature of the playground area was the large, winding slide.
 I believe it may be the tallest slide in the Des Moines area.
 Even my husband made a climb up and a ride down!

 This area below was surrounded by squishy turf!